There are many ways to support the work of the Coastal Georgia Foundation to strengthen philanthropy for our coastal communities.

-Gifts of cash or check are the easiest and most convenient way to make a charitable contribution and can be used to establish your own fund or add to an existing fund at our community foundation.
+Gifts of cash or check are the most convenient way to make a charitable contribution and can be used to establish your own fund or add to one of the Foundation's existing funds.
 Cash gifts entitle you to a tax deduction of up to 60% of your adjusted gross income (AGI), with an opportunity to carry-over any excess deduction for five years.

 Gifts of appreciated securities (bonds and stock, including stock in closely held companies) may also be used to establish a fund or add to an existing fund.
 Such gifts often provide important tax advantages.
 Their full fair market value is deductible as a charitable contribution up to 30 percent of your adjusted gross income.
 As with gifts of cash, deduction amounts exceeding this limit may be carried forward for up to five additional years.
 The added benefit of giving appreciated securities is the avoidance of the capital gains tax on the appreciated portion of the gift.
 Gift of Stock instructions.

 A gift of real estate held more than a year can provide the same federal tax advantages as those described for gifts of securities.
-If you are thinking of contributing real estate, it is important that you contact us prior to any action as such gifts are considered by the board and staff on a case-by-case basis.
-Our ability to accept real estate as a charitable contribution depends upon a number of factors and requirements.
-Upon request, we will be happy to provide you or your professional advisor with the section of our gift acceptance policy that deals with proposed gifts of real estate.
+If you are thinking of contributing real estate, it is important that you contact us prior to any action as such gifts must be reviewed by the Foundation's Board of Directors.
+Upon request, we will be happy to provide you, or your professional advisor, with the section of our gift acceptance policy that deals with proposed gifts of real estate.

 Art, Jewelry, Antiques, and other Valuables

-The community foundation will liquidate the item and use the proceeds to establish or add to an existing fund.
-The greatest tax benefit comes when the donated object is considered by the Internal Revenue Service (IRS) to be a long-term capital gain property that has been held more than one year.
+The Foundation is able to assist a fundholder with the liquidation of heirlooms and other estate items and allows for those proceeds to be used to establish or add to an existing fund.
+The greatest tax benefit comes when the donated object is considered to be a long-term capital gain property by the Internal Revenue Service (IRS) that has been held more than one year.

 Assets from Trusts or a Private Foundation

-To the extent you are permitted by law to make grants from a private foundation, you can direct such grants to the community foundation.
-In most cases, if a private foundation has become burdensome, it is possible to terminate it completely and transfer its assets to create a donor advised fund or other type fund at the community foundation.
+To the extent you are permitted by law to make grants from a private foundation, you can direct those grants to the community foundation.
+In most cases, if a private foundation has become burdensome, it is possible to terminate it completely and transfer its assets to create a donor advised fund or other type fund at a community foundation.

 Charitable IRA Rollover